Co-production Week England 2020 – 6 – 10 July

 - learn about co-production projects or events

-- be kept up to date with events, key projects, or changes in legislation that may affect or support co-production.
+- be kept up to date about training or changes in legislation that may affect or support co-production

 - get invited to take part in co-production projects.